Concern

 - Uneven upper eyelid creases

-What causes Drooping Eyelids?
+What causes Drooping Eyelids

 - Age-related stretching or weakening of the levator muscle or its tendon (aponeurotic ptosis)